williamahartman/hass-movie-times/README.md

 `filter_past_shows` controls whether or not showtimes today that have already happened will appear.
 This is optional and defaults to `false`.
 By default, the sensor updates hourly, so this might be a little delayed if enabled.

-For now, this only works with the `theater_name`s listed in the example. `show_screen` and `show_details` are optional, and both default to `false`.
+`show_screen` and `show_details` are options for some scrapers.
+They are both optional, and default to `false`.
 Each theater gives different details, but it's usually stuff like the format or what rep series a screening falls under.

-For single screen theaters, like The Brattle, `show_screen` will always be `1`.
+The `split_formats` option for Fandango chooses whether or not showtimes for different formats of the same movie (Standard, 3D, IMAX, etc) are lumped under the same title or are listed separately.
+Defaults to `false`.

 ## Frontend
-I didn't bother making a real lovelace card for this, but here's a couple quick and dirty options you could try out if you install [Lovelace HTML Jinja2 Template Card](https://github.com/PiotrMachowski/Home-Assistant-Lovelace-HTML-Jinja2-Template-card) and [Decluttering Card](https://github.com/custom-cards/decluttering-card)
+I didn't bother making a real lovelace card for this, but here's a couple quick and dirty configs you could try out if you install [Lovelace HTML Jinja2 Template Card](https://github.com/PiotrMachowski/Home-Assistant-Lovelace-HTML-Jinja2-Template-card) and [Decluttering Card](https://github.com/custom-cards/decluttering-card).

 ```  movie_showtime_card:
     default: